maxwolf621/OauthUser/Oauth2Filter.md

  */
 private Map<String, OAuth2AuthorizationRequest> getAuthorizationRequests(HttpServletRequest request) {

-		// Return a session only if there is one associated with the request (if not then dont create new session automatically) HttpSession session = request.getSession(false);
+		// Return a session only if there is one associated with the request (if not then don't create new session automatically) HttpSession session = request.getSession(false);

 		// Get session attribute's value coulde be an instance of OAuth2AuthorizationRequest or Map